Loaders#¶

 v18.6.0, v16.17.0

 Add support for chaining load hooks.
-Each hook must either call nextLoad()
+Each hook must either call nextLoad() or include a shortCircuit property set to true in its return.

 The loaders API is being redesigned.
 This hook may disappear or its signature may change.
 Do not rely on the API described below.